 I want to share a new insight regarding what Revelation reports people will say when Wormwood first appears in the sky, a passage that strains credulity:

 Revelation 6:15-17 — 15 Then the kings of the earth, the nobles, the military commanders, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.
 16 And they [everyone!?] said to the mountains and to the rocks, "Fall on us and hide us from the face of the One seated on the throne and from the wrath of the Lamb, 17 because the great day of Their wrath has come!
 And who is able to stand?"

-In the past I've quoted this passage only to focus on how obviously unprepared everyone (every strata of society) is that they must seek cover in caves at high elevation (for the coming tsunamis).
-Clearly Wormwood comes as a huge surprise, which is strange given its size.
-That's another mystery that thankfully was solved last year and ties directly into the next mystery I want to focus on this time.
+In the past I've quoted this passage only to focus on how obviously unprepared everyone (every strata of society) is that they must seek cover in caves at high elevation (due to the expected tsunamis).
+Clearly Wormwood comes as a huge surprise, which is strange given its significance size.
+(That's another mystery that thankfully was solved last year and ties directly into the next mystery I want to focus on this time.)

 My Old Explanation: "No Atheists in Foxholes"

 Previously, the best explanation I had and which appears in Know the Future (up to the 8th edition) was that their proclamation is the result of some natural deduction like we have seen play out in many disaster movies.
-In them, non-Christian characters will often state that “it's judgment day!” during a disaster scenario, like in Terminator or “Terminator 2: Judgment Day” (when judgment is not from God, but from runaway, secular AI).
+Non-Christian characters will often have lines like “it's judgment day!” during a disaster scenario, like in Terminator or “Terminator 2: Judgment Day” (when judgment is not from God, but from runaway, secular AI).

 Just as non-Christians celebrate Christmas, they also reference Biblical concepts from the same cultural basis, especially in deadly situations.
 Or just as even secular insurance policies exclude events under the clause “or act of God” but really don't profess a belief in God.